-Action Plan for the Implementation of the NPSWM Annexure A.
+Annexure A. Action Plan for the Implementation of the NPSWM

-Action Responsibility Time-frame Action 1: Administrative mechanisms 1.1 Operationalisation of the Bureau DEA 2014/15 1.2 Establishment of monitoring and evaluation systems within the Bureau DEA 2014/15 1.3 Development of the Policy for the Waste Management Bureau DEA 2015/16 1.4 Facilitation of the development of industry waste management plans DEA, WB and Industry Ongoing Action 2: Implementation of Upstream Instruments 2.1 Development of the Policy for the Waste Management Bureau and the PRO DEA, National Treasury 2014/15 2.2 Development of system for the transfer of funds from National Treasury to DEA / Waste Management Bureau DEA, National Treasury 2014/15 2.3 Establishment of a system for SARS collection of levies/charges from producers and importers DEA, National Treasury, SARS and Industry 2014/15 2.4 Evaluate the effectiveness of the South African plastic bag levy and its future relevance in light of a possible Paper and Packaging EPR scheme DEA, National Treasury 2015/16 2.5 Further research into implementing or extending the upstream instruments to correct under-pricing (commitment under the NWMS) DEA, National Treasury Ongoing 2.6 Establishment of the IndWMP Forum DEA, WB, 2014/15 Action 3: Implementation of EPR schemes 3.1 Prioritisation of the Waste Streams from the list of waste streams and EPR schemes (without any order of preference) DEA, WB On annual basis 3.2 Identification of products, product groups or waste streams for the implementation of EPR schemes DEA, National Treasury Ongoing 3.3 Development of system for the transfer of funds from SARS to National Treasury DEA, National Treasury, SARS 2014/15 3.4 Develop Product Plans/Programmes for identified products, product groups or waste stream(s), which should be informed by an analysis of the full social, environmental and economic costs and benefits of implementing DEA, WB and Industry Ongoing 3.5 Develop Industry Waste Management Plan(s) in response to Minister's call for the IndWMP Industry, PRO Ongoing
+Action Responsibility Time-frame Action 1: Under-pricing of waste services is corrected (Full cost accounting and pricing of solid waste service) solid waste service) Tariff setting o Municipalities to be supported in implementing correct tariff setting and pricing for waste management services which takes into account the full costs of waste management).
+This must go beyond support support nucleilines in actual sected account the full costs of waste CoGTA, DEA, Municipalities 2015/17 All municiparities are charging for waste management services (collection and disposal) by 2017 All municipal charges for waste management services (collection, transportation, recycling/recovery, disposal) are based on full-cover accountion (v 7018) 2016/17 Financial systems set-up o All municipalities to reach a stage where they have financial and administrative systems in place successfully recovering the costs for waste management services (collection and disposal) CoGTA, DEA, Municipalities, National Treasury 2016/17 Action 1: Administrative mechanisms 1.1 Operationalisation of the Bureau DEA 2016/17 1.2 Establishment of monitoring and evaluation systems within the Bureau DEA 2016/17 1.3 Development of the Policy for the Waste Management Bureau DEA 2015/16 1.4 Facilitation of the development of industry waste management plans DEA, WB and Industry Ongoing Action 2: Implementation of Upstream Instruments 2.1 Development of the Policy for the Waste Management Bureau and the PRO DEA, National Treasury 2016/17 2.2 Development of system for the transfer of funds from National Treasury to DEA / Waste Management Bureau DEA, National Treasury 2016/17 2.3 Establishment of a system for SARS collection of levies/charges from producers and importers DEA, National Treasury, SARS and Industry 2015/16 2.4 Evaluate the effectiveness of the South African plastic bag levy and its future relevance in light of a possible Paper and Packaging EPR scheme DEA, National Treasury 2016/17 2.5 Further research into implementing or extending the upstream instruments to correct under-pricing (commitment under the NWMS) DEA, National Treasury Ongoing